 Liv Singh continued to play trumpet in his high school marching band, but after hearing The Byrds in the mid-Sixties, he was inspired to begin playing guitar in a rock band.
 While a sophomore, he started a studio production company to record local bands, tape interviews and put together a one-hour weekly radio show for KDKB, a freeform underground station.

 Liv Singh went on to study graphics and printing for 2 years.
 He also began meditating in 1972, the same year that he started his own record company.
 Over the next two decades, his company evolved into the Invincible label, one of the oldest and most successful new age recording companies.

 Through Invincible, he has been involved as either producer, arranger, recording engineer, songwriter or musician on 130 albums, and amassed sales of more than a million units.
-These albums include Music of the Spheres (two volumes) and 7 volumes of the Crimson series (Crimson 1&2, Crimson 3, Crimson 4&5, Crimson 6&7) featuring the amazing voice of Singh Kaur and Celtic harpist Kim Robertson.
+These albums include Music of the Spheres (two volumes) and 7 volumes of the Crimson series - Crimson 1&2, Crimson 3, Crimson 4&5 and Crimson 6&7, featuring the amazing voice of Singh Kaur and Celtic harpist Kim Robertson.

 Liv Singh’s meditational experiences showed him how rhythm and repetition affects the consciousness.
 He has pursued an on-going study of the relationship between mantra and music.
 One of his main goals in this is to take music beyond entertainment and make it an experience on the soul level as well.

 Liv & Let Liv is a collaboration between Liv Singh and Livtar Singh (also a solo artist who has recorded and toured with the Khalsa String Band).